nielsbasjes/yauaa/README-Pig.md

 # User Defined Function for Apache Pig

 ## Getting the UDF
-You can get the prebuild UDF from maven central.
+You can get the prebuilt UDF from maven central.
 If you use a maven based project simply add this dependency

     <dependency>